ibehii/Password-list-tool/README.md

 ![Screenshot from 2023-09-12 23-20-53](https://github.com/beh185/Password-list-tool/assets/79264026/d8390b39-42db-4b34-a035-954d5223e2b8)

-Think you have a strong password?
+Do you think you have a strong password?
 Find out in this section.

 We check your password and give a score to your password.
 Check the amount of time it takes to crack your password and give you some suggestions to make a strong password.